Feasts / Festivals of God

 The Feasts (annual holy days) where not only commanded to be kept prior to Christ, they were also kept by Christ, and his apostles.
 If you look closely, you will find that the Church continued to observe these annual holy days after Christ's resurrection.

-There were seven yearly memorials or feasts that where commanded to be kept.
-(Three of which all males in the family where to provide an offering for God)
+There were seven yearly memorials or feasts that were commanded to be kept.

 Exodus 12:11-14 "it is the Lords Passover This day will be a memorial, and you will keep it as a feast to the Lord throughout your generations.
 You will keep it a feast by law forever."